Requests

 pattern

-items, the union is considered. - If there is more than one filtering (
+items, the union is taken into account. - If there is more than one filtering (

 without